What Does it Take to Become a Traveling Nurse?

 Rehabilitation facilities cater mostly to older adults, helping them overcome illness and injuries so they can safely return home.
 As in Florida hospitals, however, the patient population fluctuates.

-Most are seniors, recovering from orthopedic surgery, such as a major joint replacement.
+Most are seniors, recovering from orthopedic surgery, such as a joint replacement or more complex health issues like following a stroke.
 However, many are also snowbirds, people from colder climates who travel south only for the winter.
-Because the weather is better, they often have surgeries in Florida hospitals, causing a steep rise in admissions from January through March.

 Nursing Homes

 Nursing homes work with stable, less acute patients, so they have less need for traveling nurses.
-Still, they often struggle to maintain state-mandated staffing levels when employees request time off.
+Nursing homes usually have permanent residents due to their medical needs or low functional levels.

 Dialysis Centers